Skip to content

 The restaurant industry's structural challenges

-The full-service segment, including everything from neighbourhood bistros to three-star kitchens, has weathered a punishing five-year period.
-South Africa's overall restaurant and coffee shop income posted a marginal 0.2% decline in early 2025 according to Stats SA, even as fine dining boomed, a divergence that reflects what the foodservice consultancy RCKS has called the "premium but attainable" recalibration.
-Consumers are eating out less often but spending more per occasion when they do.
+The full-service segment, from neighbourhood bistros to three-star kitchens, has weathered a punishing five-year stretch.
+South Africa's overall restaurant and coffee shop income posted a marginal 0.2% decline in early 2025, according to Stats SA, even as fine dining boomed.
+The foodservice consultancy RCKS calls this divergence the "premium but attainable" recalibration: consumers eat out less often, but spend more per occasion when they do.
 The casual middle is being squeezed; the very top is thriving on tourist demand.

-The loadshedding question, answered Eskom's 2025 winter performance and the dramatic reduction in unplanned outages since 2024 mean that the loadshedding crisis that nearly destroyed the small-restaurant sector in 2022–2023 has effectively ended.
-By year-end 2025, the average South African experienced barely 5% of the year without grid power, compared to 19.9% in 2023.
-Generators and inverters remain installed at virtually every Cape Town fine-dining venue, but they sit idle most weeks now.
-This is the single largest operating-cost reduction the sector has seen since the pandemic.
+The loadshedding question, answered Eskom (the state-owned power utility) had a strong 2025 winter, and unplanned outages have dropped sharply since 2024.
+The crisis of loadshedding (scheduled rolling power cuts of two to ten hours a day, used to balance supply against grid capacity) that nearly destroyed the small-restaurant sector in 2022 and 2023 has effectively ended.
+By year-end 2025, the average South African spent barely 5% of the year without grid power, against 19.9% in 2023.
+Generators and inverters remain installed at virtually every fine-dining venue in the city, but they now sit idle most weeks.
+It is the single largest operating-cost reduction the sector has seen since the pandemic.

 What's next: 2026/27 openings, the Restaurant of the Year cycle, and the Michelin probability

-The 2026/27 hospitality season looks set to be among the most active Cape Town has seen since the run-up to the 2010 World Cup.
-The Cape Town Edition, Marriott's first Edition hotel in Africa, in the V&A Waterfront, is the most anticipated single opening and is expected to bring at least one major fine-dining concept with it.
-Tintswalo Summer House in Glencairn, opening April 2026 with Mediterranean seafood, is positioned to be the new must-book on the False Bay side of the peninsula.
-And Marble by David Higgs at the V&A is widely expected to take a one-star Eat Out rating in 2027, providing a Joburg-pedigree counterweight to the Cape Town–led upper tier.
+The 2026/27 hospitality season looks set to be the busiest Cape Town has seen since the build-up to the 2010 football World Cup.
+The most anticipated single opening is the Cape Town Edition: the first hotel in Africa to fly the Edition flag, an upmarket sub-brand of Marriott known for design-led properties with serious in-house dining (think Punch Room in London or Matsuhisa within Edition hotels worldwide).
+It will open at the V&A Waterfront and is expected to bring at least one major fine-dining concept with it.
+Tintswalo Summer House in Glencairn, opened in April 2026 around a Mediterranean seafood menu, is positioned to be the new must-book on the False Bay side of the peninsula (the calmer, eastern side, facing the bay rather than the open Atlantic).
+Marble by David Higgs at the V&A, the Cape Town outpost of Higgs's Johannesburg flagship of the same name, is widely expected to earn a one-star Eat Out rating in 2027.

 The Cape Town Edition Coming late 2026